 If you decide to tip your driver, the next question is how much should you tip them?

 This is just going to depend on your personal preference but you can tip based on a percentage or just offer them a flat tip.
-The app provides you with an option to just leave a flat rate tips so that is probably the more common type of tip left for drivers.

 Generally, I think leaving $1-$2 for easy, cheap orders is not a terrible tip because at least you are giving them something.